-Waterwatch provides the tools and methods that allow community members to conduct investigations at their local creek or river and to report any changes.
+Waterwatch provides the tools and methods that allow the community and schools to conduct investigations at their local creek or river and to report any changes.

 Monitoring water quality promotes an interest in and awareness of environmental issues, while collecting quality assured community data.
+The Waterwatch program complements environmental education components of Science, Agriculture and Geography within schools.